Republic of Lucca: Rise of the Republic

 When Castruccio died, the city fell into a period of anarchy which saw it subject at first to the dominion of a military company, which had Marco from the House of Visconti as its leader and hostage at the same time.
 Later the republic was repeatedly sold to different lords who were unable to exploit it due to the hostility of the Republic of Florence.
 Subsequently, it was acquired by the Republic of Pisa and administered by its Lord, Giovanni Dell'Agnello.

 Having regained its freedom in 1370, Lucca returned to a republican government and with a shrewd foreign policy gained remarkable fame in Europe thanks to its bankers and the silk trade.

+In the thirteenth century Lucca became an important silk manufacturing center thanks to the arrival of immigrant weavers from Sicily.
+It was known for brocaded silks with decorative designs of Byzantine or Chinese inspiration repeated diagonally rather than vertically.
+From the early fifteenth century on, its workshops turned out silk fabrics decorated with religious scenes as well as patterned velvets.

+Lucca achieved international fame for its workmanship of the more elaborate and costly fabrics, thanks to its technological edge in weaving and dyeing, and its closely guarded monopoly over advanced technologies such as looms and combs for brocades and velvets and the silk twisting mill.
+Lucca's skilled artisans could match the best wares of Damascus.
+Until the end of the Renaissance the Tuscan city was the main Italian center of production for silk cloths, exported all over Europe and even to Asia: when the Portuguese arrived in Calcutta in the early sixteenth century, they found Lucca silk in the bazaars.